Pocahontas (song)

 "Pocahontas" is a song written by Neil Young that was first released on his 1979 album Rust Never Sleeps.
-It has also been covered by Johnny Cash, Everclear, Emily Loizeau, Crash Vegas, Gillian Welch, Trampled By Turtles, and Ian McNabb.
+The song has also been covered by Johnny Cash, Everclear, Emily Loizeau, Crash Vegas, Gillian Welch, Trampled By Turtles, and Ian McNabb.

 History

 Young originally recorded a version of "Pocahontas" in the mid-1970s for his planned but unreleased album Chrome Dreams, and an early recording of the song is included on Young's 2017 release Hitchhiker.
 The same recording, with additional overdubs, was released on Rust Never Sleeps.

 Young may have been inspired to write the song after reading Hart Crane's 1930 poem The Bridge, which Young read in London in 1971.
 The seventeenth-century Indigenous heroine Matoaka (white name, Pocahontas) is a central character in The Bridge.

 Commentators over the years have noted the song's similarity to Carole King's "He's a Bad Boy."